Quantco/datajudge/docs/source/examples/example_twitch.rst

         return sa.create_engine(connection_string)

-Once a way to connect to database is defined, we want to declare our data sources and express exoectations against them.
+Once a way to connect to database is defined, we want to declare our data sources and express expectations against them.
 In this example we have two tables in the same database - one table per version of the Twitch data.
 Here, a version refers to a temporal notion.
 E.g. version 0 might stem from end of March and version 1 from end of April.